pynb-dag-runner/mnist-demo-pipeline/README.md

 The ML training pipeline is sceduled to run daily using Github actions, but does not require any other cloud infrastructure.
 Ie., the pipeline runs serverless using only services from a (free) personal Github account:
  - Github Actions: orchestration and compute
  - Github Build Artifacts: persisting pipeline run results (using the OpenTelemetry open standard)
- - Github Pages: static website for model/experiment tracking, [demo site](https://pynb-dag-runner.github.io/mnist-digits-demo-pipeline/).
+ - Github Pages: static website for model/experiment tracking, [demo site](https://composable-logs.github.io/mnist-digits-demo-pipeline/).
 This is built using custom fork of MLFlow.

-**For more details about the `pynb-dag-runner` framework used in this demo, please see the [documentation site](https://pynb-dag-runner.github.io/pynb-dag-runner/).**
+**For more details about the `composable-logs` framework used in this demo, please see the [documentation site](https://composable-logs.github.io/composable-logs/).**

 ### ML pipeline tasks